janmcconnellCityU/DS620_Team_Project/README.md

    This script will automatically download and extract the **AudioMNIST** dataset into the `data/raw/` directory.

 6. **Verify Dataset Contents**
-   You should see 60 folders, each containing 500 audio recordings.
+   You should see 60 folders, each containing 500 audio recordings in the data/raw/ directory.